Matthew 13

 “Again, the kingdom of heaven is like a dragnet cast into the sea, and gathering fish of every kind;

 (b) Dragnet.
 Galilean fishermen caught fish using long dragnets with floats on top and weights to hold them down.
-The dragnets were either walked out or stretched between two boats.
-The filled nets were pulled into shore with ropes.
+The dragnets were either walked out into the water or stretched between two boats.
+The filled nets were then pulled onto the shore with ropes.

-The parable of the Net or Dragnet or Fishnet, is the seventh and last in the Parable Discourse of Matthew 13.
-It is similar to the parable of the Wheat and Weeds and shares some of the same phrases (e.g., “the end of the age”, “throw them into the furnace of fire,” and “weeping and gnashing of teeth”).
+The Parable of the Net, or Dragnet, is the seventh and final parable in the Parable Discourse of Matthew 13.
+It is similar to the Parable of the Wheat and the Weeds and shares several of the same phrases (e.g., “the end of the age,” “throw them into the furnace of fire,” and “weeping and gnashing of teeth”).

 (c) Gathering.
-Just as the crowds gathered around Jesus, the net of the kingdom gathers all kinds of people from every nation and tribe (see Rev. 7:9, 14:6).
+Just as a dragnet gathers all kinds of fish, the kingdom of heaven gathers all kinds of people from every nation and tribe (see Rev. 7:9, 14:6).

-The attractive and welcoming kingdom of God stands in contrast with the parochial kingdoms of this world.
-The Jews marginalized women and shunned sinners.
-The Greeks and Romans kept the barbarians at the gate.
-But those who were rejected by men were received by Jesus.
+The inclusive and welcoming kingdom of God stands in sharp contrast to the parochial kingdoms of this world.
+The Jews marginalized women and shunned sinners, while the Greeks and Romans kept the barbarians outside their gates.
+Yet those rejected by men are welcomed and received by Jesus.

 Matthew 13:48